Drone Laws in NYC

 If you have a small unmanned aircraft that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines, however, NYC Drone Laws have specific restrictions listed below.

-Commercial drone operations in NY State are approved under the FAA Part 107 but restricted in NY City as per local rules.
+Commercial drone operations in NY State are approved under the FAA Part 107 but allowed in NY City as per local rules (see permitting process above).
 Please check the specific state jurisdiction for additional permissions, licensing, or clearance requirements.

 Note: The Operations Over People rule became effective on April 21, 2021.
 Drone pilots operating under Part 107 may fly at night, over people and moving vehicles without a waiver as long as they meet the requirements defined in the rule.
 Airspace authorizations are still required for night operations in controlled airspace under 400 feet.